Arranging your civil ceremony

 Any marriage or civil partnership which takes place in England and Wales, other than a marriage within the Church of England, requires the couple to attend at the Register Office where they live.
 The couple are required to give their Notice of Intention to Marry or form their civil partnership; this is the legal process requiring the production of documents which identify the couple who are to be married or form a civil partnership with each other and the place of the ceremony.

-You cannot give your Notice of Intention to Marry (or form a civil partnership (Notice) more than 12 months before the date your ceremony is due to take place.
-A minimum period of 15 clear days is legally required before the authority or schedule for the ceremony to take place may be issued by the Superintendent Registrar.
+You cannot give your notice of intention to marry (or form a civil partnership (notice) more than 12 months before the date your ceremony is due to take place.
+With effect from 2 March 2015 a minimum period of 28 clear days is legally required before the authority or schedule for the ceremony to take place may be issued by the superintendent registrar.

-In order for you to give your Notice you must have lived within North East Lincolnshire (and provide documentary evidence of doing so) for a minimum period of 7 24 hour periods (ie 8/9 clear days) prior to giving the Notice.
+In order for you to give your notice you must have lived within North East Lincolnshire (and provide documentary evidence of doing so) for a minimum period of seven 24 hour periods (ie eight/nine clear days) prior to giving the notice.

-- If you were born on or after 1st January 1983 and DO NOT have a valid EU Passport you are required to produce your own full birth certificate and either the full birth certificate of your Mother (that shows her parent(s) details) or her current, valid European Union passport.
-This is required to evidence your nationality.
+- If you were born on or after 1 January 1983 and DO NOT have a valid EU passport you are required to produce your own full birth certificate (showing parent’s names) and either the full birth certificate of your mother (that shows her parent(s) details) or her current, valid European Union passport.
+This is required to evidence your nationality

 The following documents may also be required:

 - Decree absolute – if this is a foreign document a translation into English will be required